Skip to main content

 1. Study with Application in Mind

 For every concept, ask: "How would I use this in my classroom?"
-This mirrors exam questions.
+Use this as one way to practice applying a concept.

 2. Connect All Subjects